-Now Accepting First Saturday Vendor Applications for May, 2021 and beyond!
+Now Accepting First Saturday Vendor Applications!

 Ridgefield First Saturdays are themed events from 9AM to 2PM on the first Saturday of each month.
 Each month has its own theme and schedule.
 Vendors are encouraged to visit the First Saturdays page for more information on each event.